Originate/exosphere/tutorial/part_2/part_2b/14_write_setup_script.md

 $ exo setup
 ```

-Exosphere runs the migration for the current version of the application.
+The Exosphere runtime executes the migration for the current version of the application.
 It tells us that there is no setup script for version 0.0.2.
 Let's create one: